-The Society offers two fellowships each year to mathematicians who need support when their mathematical career is interrupted by family responsibilities, relocation of partner, or other similar circumstance, making possible some continuous mathematical activity, so enabling the fellow to be in a position to apply for posts when circumstances allow.
+The Society offers one fellowships each year to a mathematician who needs support when their mathematical career is interrupted by family responsibilities, relocation of partner, or other similar circumstance, making possible some continuous mathematical activity, so enabling the fellow to be in a position to apply for posts when circumstances allow.

-Full details about the fellowships, and an application form, are available below.
+Full details about the fellowship, and an application form, are available below.
 Please note that applicants must at least have submitted their PhD thesis to be eligible to apply.

 Applications should be returned to GCY Fellowships, London Mathematical Society, De Morgan House, 57-58 Russell Square, London WC1B 4HS.
 Queries to: womeninmaths@lms.ac.uk.

-Deadlines for receipt of applications are 31 December and 30 June.
-Decisions will be communicated shortly after these dates.
+The deadline for receipt of applications 31 December.
+The decision will be made shortly after this date.

 Grace Chisholm Young Fellowships are administered by the Women in Mathematics Committee of the London Mathematical Society.
 However, the Committee wishes to make clear that it welcomes applications from both men and women.